 Moraine Park is the perfect place to spend an evening in the park.
 Have dinner at the picnic tables near Fern Lake and catch a shuttle from there to the Cub Lake trailhead.

-Hiking in this area is one of the best spot for a walk at dusk.
+Hiking in this area is one of the best spots for a walk at dusk.
 Wildlife is frequently seen even near the trail.
 Those with time and energy can continue past Cub Lake to The Pool (a total of six miles or 2.5 hours) before returning to the Fern Lake area where your car is waiting.

 >>>>> Related Post: Use Airbnb to Save Money on Vacation (and an Airbnb Coupon Code)